sr55/oarc-adsb-scripts-docker/README.md

 ## 4: Optional: Install [local interface](https://github.com/wiedehopf/tar1090) for your data

-The interface will be available at http://192.168.X.XX/oarc-adsb - no need to do this if you already have a local view running.
+The interface will be available at http://192.168.X.XX/oarc-adsb - no need to do this if you already have an overall local view running.
+This oarc-adsb local view will only display MLAT results returned by the OARC server, whereas an overall local view will show results from all websites that you feed.

 Replace the IP address with the address of your Raspberry Pi.